 When you lose your teeth your jawbone and surrounding gums tend to shrink, especially in the lower half of your face.
 This shrinkage when combined with dentures that have not been specifically designed to support your facial tissues results in sagging of your cheeks giving a prematurely aged sunken appearance to the face.
 At Gosforth Dental Surgery, all our complete dentures produce a dual effect that not only restores your smile but adds volume to your face.

 Complete dentures are a great solution for senior individuals looking to improve their smile by giving the appearance of natural teeth.
 A complete denture is used when all the natural teeth in a jaw are missing.
 A good set of dentures helps you to eat and often can improve the appearance.
-Your dentist in our Newcastle dental practice will advise you on the best option to replace your missing teeth and you can learn more about the different types of dentures. your dentist will provide you a full treatment plan together with an estimate of the costs of providing the treatment
+Your dentist in our Newcastle Dental Practice will advise you on the best option to replace your missing teeth and you can learn more about the different types of dentures.
+Your dentist will provide you with a full treatment plan together with an estimate of the costs of providing the treatment.

 In cases where teeth need to be extracted, the structure of your gums and surrounding tissues needs to heal before your final dentures are made.
 In such cases, an immediate denture will be placed to enable the gums and surrounding tissue to heal properly.
 With immediate dentures you don’t have to be without teeth while your gums are healing.
 Immediate dentures can be easily modified during the healing process, which could take several months.
 During your consultation at Gosforth Dental Surgery, your dentist will be able to discuss with you the healing process and the benefits of an immediate denture.

 If dentures fit your gums correctly, then natural gum suction can keep them in place.
 Some people prefer their dentures to be fitted with a fixture implant for greater control when speaking and eating.